 Cocoa in the Pacific was once a thriving industry and a significant source of income for thousands of families.
-In an effort to increase cocoa farmers' incomes and ensure sustainable social impact, World Vision partnered with Kokonut Pacific Solomon Islands (KPSI) and the Australian Department of Foreign Affairs and Trade (DFAT) through the Business Partnerships Platform (BPP) in 2019.
+In an effort to increase cocoa farmers' incomes and ensure sustainable social impact, World Vision partnered with Kokonut Pacific Solomon Islands (KPSI) and the Australian Department of Foreign Affairs and Trade (DFAT) through their Business Partnership Platform (BPP) in 2019.